firavoyage/blogging/readme.md

 - stay focused, keep shipping.
   - build early, build always.
   - improve yourself, write solid/simple/stupid code.
-- do have faith in what you are doing
-  - world is powered by solitude
+- world is powered by solitude.
   - gravitated and spellbound
   - beautifully advance
+  - do have faith in what you are doing
 - live in the future and build what's missing
 - life is a long-plank game
 - 遂迷不复得路